justtakingsomenotes/mynotes/linuxbible.md

 ```

 Save that in a file, copy that file to `~/.local/bin` since this is already in
 the $PATH.
-Then give change permissions in order to execute.
+Then change permissions in order to execute.
 Lazy solution:
 `sudo chmod --reference=old_script_with_correct_permissions  new_script_that_needs_permissions_changed`

 #### My own second script - making getting back to the Flask tutorial less annoying without fiddling with .bashrc